tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 ![attemptLogin](/assets/{{ imgDir }}/attemptLogin.png)

 There are two likely reasons for our authentication failues.
-Either, we have the wrong admin username or we are at the wrong login page as it is common to have a separate login page for administrative users.
+Either, we have the wrong username or we are at the wrong login page as it is common to have a separate login page for administrative users.
 We can search for an admin login page by using a directory brute forcing tool such as [ffuf](https://github.com/ffuf/ffuf).
-Note that we use a lowercase wordlist since we are dealing with a PHP application which normally performs routing based on file paths and that Windows file paths are case insensitive.
+Note that we use a lowercase wordlist since we are dealing with a PHP application which means that routing is based on file paths and that Windows file paths are case insensitive.
 Using a lowercase wordlist rather than a case-sensitive wordlist could thus be faster.

 <!--
 Windows host + file path routing in php => Lowercase wordlist